youpie/Iconic/README.md

 ![logo](https://raw.githubusercontent.com/youpie/Folder_icon_creator/main/data/icons/nl.emphisia.icon.svg)

-# Folder icon maker 📁
+# Iconic 📁

-Folder icon maker lets you easily add images on top of a folder icon.
+Iconic lets you easily add images on top of a folder icon.
 It is mostly meant for Gnome.
 This application is my first attempt at creating an application using Rust and Libadwaita.
 ![afbeelding](https://github.com/youpie/Folder_icon_creator/assets/37704067/dfab10de-9297-486c-aff6-ed4a98b97dc6)